JerBouma/ThePassiveInvestor/README.md

 * Last five annual returns
 * Graph depicting the adjusted close prices over the last 10 years

 The input should either be an Excel File (with solely tickers in it) or via Yahoo Finance's ETF or Mutual Fund Screener (see [here](https://finance.yahoo.com/screener/etf/new) and [here](https://finance.yahoo.com/screener/mutualfund/new)).
-Note that the program <u>can not</u> handle stocks, bonds or anything else than a fund.
+Note that the program <i>can not</i> handle stocks, bonds or anything else that is not a fund.
 This is because the data used is only available for funds and equity investing is not considered Passive Investing.

 An example of the output can be found in the GIF below.
 This depicts several ETFs collected from [the Top ETFs according to Yahoo Finance](https://finance.yahoo.com/etfs).

 ![](Images/outputExample.gif)

 ### The Spreadsheet